lovenets/CS-notebook/leetcode/Top Interview Questions.md

 Let's clarify what `small`and `middle`mean:

-- `small`: so far best candidate of smallest one in the triplet subsequence
+- `small`: so far *the best* candidate of smallest one in the triplet subsequence
-- `middle`: so far best candidate of middle one in the triplet subsequence
+- `middle`: so far *the best* candidate of middle one in the triplet subsequence

 For this problem, above code does work well.
 Take `[1, 0, 2, 0, -1, 3]`for example: